 Deck stain and sealant terminology is confusing.
 There are stains that are just stains, without any sealant properties.
 There are stains that are also sealants.
 These are both usually called "stain" or "penetrating stain" on the can.
 You have to read the can to find out which is which.
 You can, especially on a new deck, use a non-sealing stain then cover it with a sealant.
 But, combination stain/sealants are so good these days that there is no reason to go to all the extra work.
 Penetrating sealants are classified by how much pigment they contain, and their formulation.

-There are four general pigment classes:
+There are five general pigment classes indicating relative opacity:

 Look for the Master Painters Institute (MPI) Certification

 A great many heavily advertised deck sealants do not meet this standard, so look for it even if the brand you are buying is well known.
-For list of sealants tested and approved by MPI, click here.
+For a list of sealants tested and approved by MPI, click here.

 Water or Oil Based?